landingbj/lagi/docs/tutor_en.md

 ## 8. Extension

-If you are not satisfied with the large model or vector database that Lag[i] has adapted，You can refer to [Extension documentation](extend_cn.md)，Extend Lag[i] to fit your favorite large model or vector database.
+If you are not satisfied with the large model or vector database that Lag[i] (Landing AGI) has adapted，You can refer to [Extension documentation](extend_cn.md)，Extend Lag[i] (Landing AGI) to fit your favorite large model or vector database.

 ## 9. Training the model

-You can integrate internal data information into Lag[i] by uploading question-answer pairs, thereby customizing the training of a dedicated large model.
+You can integrate internal data information into Lag[i] (Landing AGI) by uploading question-answer pairs, thereby customizing the training of a dedicated large model.
 During the model training process, the `distance` represents the similarity between your question and the uploaded question-answer pairs; the smaller the value, the higher the similarity.
 If the most matching question-answer pair identified by the model does not align with the actual intent of your question, you can further optimize the model’s performance by adding or deleting question-answer pairs.
 By continuously adjusting and optimizing your question-answer data, you can gradually enhance the model’s understanding of your questions, thus improving the accuracy of the system.

 ### 1.Upload data